marta-opalinska/Tactico/README.md

 // ...

 /*
-All in-build effect available for the DRV2605L can be found in DRV2605L_EFFECTS.h file */ std::shared_ptr<PatternDRV2605L> pattern_2 =
+All in-build effect available for the DRV2605L can be found in DRV2605L_EFFECTS.h file
-    std::make_shared<PatternDRV2605L>(STRONG_CLICK_30);
+*/
+std::shared_ptr<PatternDRV2605L> pattern_DRV2605L_CLICK =
+    std::make_shared<PatternDRV2605L>(STRONG_CLICK_100);

+std::shared_ptr<PatternDRV2605L> pattern_DRV2605L_BUZZ =
+    std::make_shared<PatternDRV2605L>(STRONG_BUZZ_100);
 ```

 ### Step

 **Step** can be considered an individual activation of the actuator or a Wait command.
-Steps are a data class that only stores information about the objects involved in the step, and to play them, they need to be combined into the Action.
+Steps are a data class that only stores information about the objects involved in the step, and to play them, they need to be combined into the Action - more about it in the [Action Class section](#action).

-The step can be configured to be played in parallel.
+The Step can be configured to be **played in parallel** with other steps.
 This functionality is available only for actuators that drivers allow pre-run configuration (e.g. DRV2605L but **NOT** DriverGPIO).
-The step parallelisation property needs to be **assigned when the step is created**!
+That means that the software will store the activation sequence in the physical driver's memory and simply triggers it with a GO pin.
+The value of driver's **m_needsPreconfigration** field indicates if the driver can be configered priour the run.
+The Step parallelisation property needs to be set during the Step creation by assigning *true* to **isParallel** field.

-More about Steps implementation combinations can be found in [Action Class section](#action).
+More about Steps sequences can be found in [Action Class section](#action).

 ![image info](./docs/step_class.png)
 *Fig.5.
 Step class.*